 The Butterfly Tree works only in Zambia, one of the poorest countries in the world.
 Decimated by the HIV and AIDS pandemic and the constant fight against malignant malaria, Zambia relies heavily on international aid.
 There are a number of global NGO’s providing immunisation, research, medical supplies and mosquito nets, unfortunately there is never enough to go round.
-The areas that seem to be neglected are the remote villages so this is where The Butterfly Tree has concentrated most of its work.
+The areas that seem to be neglected are the remote villages, so this is where The Butterfly Tree concentrates most of its work.
 Safe water, health and education facilities are sadly lacking in these rural communities.
-We have now ‘spread our wings’ and initiated projects in four Chiefdoms in the Southern Province of Zambia, covering a distance of 250 kilometres from the town of Livingstone and our base at Mukuni Village, just seven kilometres from the Victoria Falls.
+We have ‘spread our wings’ and initiated projects in four Chiefdoms in the Southern Province of Zambia, covering a distance of 250 kilometres from the town of Livingstone and our base at Mukuni Village, just seven kilometres from the Victoria Falls.

 Mukuni is in the Kazungula District of the Southern Province of Zambia close to the Victoria Falls.
 There are over one hundred villages, twelve schools and three clinics with a fourth one, currently being built by The Butterfly Tree, to be opened in 2012, this is where most of our projects have been initiated.
 Our sponsor an orphan program has enabled hundreds of children in the Chiefdom to be educated.The charity has an excellent relationship with Chief Mukuni and works closely with the local Ministry of Education and District Health authorities.
 Each school has been given substantial funding to improve their facilities and education standards.
 All three clinics rely on our aid; due to the lack of government funding these clinics would be closed down if it were not for the support of The Butterfly Tree.
 All of the funds raised go directly into our grass roots projects.